 The “circuit” part comes from the fact that you are moving from one station to the next and performing a variety of exercises targeting different muscles with little rest in between.
-Think of it as Survivor on steroids.

 Circuit training is perfect if you get bored easily!
 The circuit can be structured in several different ways to meet your needs and goals.
 You can perform one long circuit, hitting your selected muscle groups.

 The series of exercises is then repeated 2-4 times.
 The beauty of circuit training is that there are no set rules.
 You can mix it up as much as you want.
-Since each exercise works a different muscle group, little to no rest is required between each exercise.
+Since each exercise works a different muscle group, little-to-no rest is required between each exercise.

 This way you can maintain a higher heart rate and train with intervals.
 Once you get bored with a certain set of routines, you know it’s time to change it up!